vitiral/notes/cpp/9/README.md

   changed _but the value pointed to can be_.
 - `const int const* ptr` is a **const pointer to const**.
 It's totally const.

+Really, pointers are just more explicit references.
+References do auto-referencing and dereferencing and have less power.

+Reference to pointer: `int*& ref`: allows you to change the pointer.